Cult following

 Trekkies at a Brisbane on Parade event.
 Star Trek enthusiasts are one of the best-known examples of a pop culture oeuvre having a cult following.

 A cult following is a group of fans who are highly dedicated to a person, idea, object, movement, or work, often an artist, in particular a performing artist, or an artwork in some medium.
 The latter is often called a cult classic.
-A film, book, musical artist, television series, or video game, among other things, is said to have a cult following when it has a very passionate fanbase.
+A film, book, musical artist, internet personality, television series, or video game, among other things, is said to have a cult following when it has a very passionate fanbase.

 A common component of cult followings is the emotional attachment the fans have to the object of the cult following, often identifying themselves and other fans as members of a community.
 Cult followings are also commonly associated with niche markets.
 Cult media are often associated with underground culture, and are considered too eccentric or anti-establishment to be appreciated by the general public or to be widely commercially successful.

 Many cult fans express their devotion with a level of irony when describing such entertainment.
 Fans may become involved in a subculture of fandom, either via conventions, online communities or through activities such as writing series-related fiction, costume creation, replica prop and model building, or creating their own audio or video productions from the formats and characters.